Context-Dependent Memory: How Memory Recall Works

 Takeaway

 Context-dependent memory can have an impact on multiple areas of life.
-While this type of memory may lead to challenges with traumatic memories, it can also be used to improve learning and cognitive function.
+While this type of memory may lead to challenges with traumatic memories, it can also be used to improve learning and cognitive processes.
 It may help to explore the influence of context-dependent memory with a licensed therapist.

 With BetterHelp, you can choose a therapist who has training in ways to help people navigate their memories and tap into the power of memory control.
 Take the first step to using context-dependent memory to your advantage and reach out to BetterHelp today.